jsventures/instldraw/README.md

 ### 📄 Notable Files

-- `instant.schema.ts`: Contains the schema for the app's data model.
+- `src/instant.schema.ts`: Contains the schema for the app's data model.
-- `instant.perms.ts`: Contains the permissions for the app.
+- `src/instant.perms.ts`: Contains the permissions for the app.
 - `src/pages/index.tsx`: The main dashboard: list and manage teams, teammates, and drawings.
 - `src/pages/drawings/[id].tsx`: The canvas!
 Uses `useInstantStore` and `useInstantPresence` to add multiplayer.
+- `src/lib/clientDB.tsx`: Exports our Instant database!
 - `src/lib/useInstantStore.tsx`: A collaborative backend for tldraw built on top of Instant's real-time database.
 Uses InstaML's [merge()](https://www.instantdb.com/docs/instaml#merge) for fine-grained updates to the drawing state.
 - `src/lib/useInstantPresence.tsx`: A React hook responsible for keeping tldraw's editor state in sync with [Instant's real-time presence API](https://www.instantdb.com/docs/presence-and-topics).
 - `src/mutators.ts`: All functions that update Instant's database live here.
 You can inspect and edit your database using the [Instant Explorer](https://www.instantdb.com/dash?s=main&t=explorer).

 ## Why Instant?

 Instant is a sync engine inspired by Firebase with support for relational data.
 To learn more, check out [this essay](https://www.instantdb.com/essays/next_firebase).